plfstr/plfstr.github.io/work/nintendo-hub.md

 tags: [web, game, design]
 alt: Nintendo Game Hub
 ---
-{% include image.html image="nintendohub.jpg" webp="nintendohub.webp" alt="Nintendo Game Hub" %}
+{% include image.html id="nintendo-hub" image="nintendohub.jpg" webp="nintendohub.webp" alt="Nintendo Game Hub" %}

 *Enjoy Nintendo with Ant & Dec* was a content ‘hub’ of the GAME website, produced to support Nintendo’s multi-million pound ad campaign.
 Built to a tight deadline, against strict brand guidelines from Nintendo and the use of the Ant and Dec’s imagery.